Root car insurance review 2022

-Root helps you save by setting your car insurance rate based primarily on your actual driving.
-Your test drive is the largest factor that Root considers when putting together your policy and price, except in California where telematics-based rates are illegal.
-But, to a lesser extent, Root also considers your driving record, certain demographics and your overall credit history — factors more traditional insurers use too.
-But in a progressive move, Root has nixed including occupation and education in your score, and announced it plans to cut credit score from its rating factors by 2025.
+To a lesser extent, Root also considers your driving record, certain demographics and your overall credit history — factors that more traditional insurers use.
+However, Root has nixed including occupation and education in your score, and it plans to cut credit score from its rating factors by 2025.

 If your driving doesn’t meet Root’s requirements, Root won’t offer a price or let you open a policy.
-You won’t be able to retake your test drive to sign up for a policy, which could be a letdown if you don’t have another car insurance option lined up.
+You can’t retake your test drive to sign up, a letdown if you don’t have another car insurance option lined up.